Sigurimi: Organization

 The Sigurimi had a national headquarters and district headquarters in each of Albania's twenty-six districts.

 It was further organized into sections covering political control, censorship, public records, prison camps, internal security troops, physical security, counterespionage, and foreign intelligence.

 The political control section's primary function was monitoring the ideological correctness of party members and other citizens.
 It was responsible for purging the party, government, military, and its own apparatus of individuals closely associated with Yugoslavia, the Soviet Union, or China after Albania broke from successive alliances with each of those countries.
 One estimate indicated that at least 170 communist party Politburo or Central Committee members were executed as a result of the Sigurimi's investigations.
 The political control section was also involved in an extensive program of monitoring private telephone conversations.

 The censorship section operated within the press, radio, newspapers, and other communications media as well as within cultural societies, schools, and other organizations.

 The public records section administered government documents and statistics, primarily social and economic statistics that were handled as state secrets.

 The prison camps section was charged with the political reeducation of inmates and the evaluation of the degree to which they posed a danger to society.
 Local police supplied guards for fourteen prison camps throughout the country.

 The physical security section provided guards for important party and government officials and installations.

-The counterespionage section was responsible for neutralizing foreign intelligence operations in Albania as well as domestic movements and parties opposed to the Albanian Party of Labour.
+The counterespionage section was responsible for neutralizing foreign intelligence operations in Albania as well as domestic movements and parties opposed to the Party of Labour of Albania.

 Finally, the foreign intelligence section maintained personnel abroad and at home to obtain intelligence about foreign capabilities and intentions that affected Albania's national security.
 Its officers occupied cover positions in Albania's foreign diplomatic missions, trade offices, and cultural centers.